Skip to content

 • course materials in alternative formats

-• Exam adjustments (see below for further details on exam arrangements)
+• exam adjustments (see below for further details)

 Your Access Statement is shared with your Academic School and the Exams Office to enable them to put this support in place.

-If you have disclosed on your UCAS application that you have a disability or medical condition and have accepted your offer of study at NTU, we will email you with information on how to discuss getting an Access Statement in place.
+If you have disclosed on your UCAS application that you have a disability or medical condition and have accepted your offer of study at NTU, we will email you with information on how to get an Access Statement in place.

-You should also contact us as soon as possible to agree or update an Access Statement in the following circumstances;
+You should contact us as soon as possible to agree or update an Access Statement in the following circumstances:

-• Current students with a new diagnosis or change of circumstances
+• you are a current student with a new diagnosis or change of circumstances

-• Students returning to NTU to start a new course or postgraduate course
+• you are a student returning to NTU to start a new course or postgraduate course.

 Further details of the institutional support we offer and FAQs relating to your Access Statement are below.

-The Access Statement enables the Disability and Inclusion Service to provide details of any adjustments you may need in class to your Academic School, and to tell our Exams Team about any exam adjustments you may require.
-Without this in place you will not be able to have exam adjustments put in place and your tutors will not be aware of how they can support you at NTU.
+The Access Statement enables the Disability and Inclusion Service to provide details of any adjustments you may need in class to your Academic School, and to tell our Exams team about any exam adjustments you may require.
+Without it, you won't be able to have exam adjustments put in place and your tutors will not be aware of how they can support you at NTU.

 The statement provides brief details of your disability and where relevant how it may affect you in your studies.
 This helps our staff understand why certain adjustments have been made.

 It will only be read by the staff responsible for putting your support in place.
 Typically, this will include your course tutor and the Academic Registry representative.
-Details of some adjustments will also where necessary be shared with other staff including your module and year tutors.
+Where necessary, details of some adjustments will also be shared with other staff including your module and year tutors.

 Under no circumstances would we disclose the details of your Access Statement to other students.
 If you want to talk to your peers about a disability or condition, that's entirely at your own discretion.